 “Look I’m sorry.
 I just wanted you to know…”

 My eyes widened at his sudden empathy and my face grew heated with anger.
 I felt as if my cheeks were crimson red and certainly knew my neck was.

 “What the fuck?!
-Know what?”
-I practically screamed at the top of my lungs now that I could breathe normally again.
+You wanted me to know what?
+You’re a fucking psycho?”
+I practically screamed at the top of my lungs now that I could breathe and speak normally again.

 I looked up at him in confusion and shook my head.